-- Because schools are utilizing distance learning, additional programming and activities have been added to better accommodate the children in our shelter.
+- Because schools are utilizing distance learning or hybrid, additional programming and activities have been added to better accommodate the children in our shelter.
 We also hired two part-time child-care staff and an educational assistant to coordinate the logistics of on-site learning.

 LSS Food Pantries

 - To minimize contact among clients, staff and volunteers, food is being prepacked for safe and quick distribution.

-- Distributions at Champion have been moved outside with a limited number of people moving through at any given time.
-UPDATE: We’re back inside at Champion.
-We offer drive-thru distributions at Glenwood and Delaware.
+- We offer drive-thru distributions at Glenwood and Delaware.
 In Lancaster, prepacked boxes are delivered to clients’ cars.

 - Franklin and Delaware county clients must still make appointments at www.lssfoodpantries.org.

 - Each family will receive a standard pre-packed box of shelf stable food.
 Produce and meat will be available at pickup.

-- In order to adhere to our Governor’s and health official’s guidelines and recommendations to help minimize the spread of COVID-19, we have suspended volunteerism at our Faith Mission and CHOICES shelter sites.
-UPDATE: We are adding back volunteer opportunities.
+- In order to adhere to our Governor’s and health official’s guidelines and recommendations to help minimize the spread of COVID-19, we have reduced volunteerism at our Faith Mission and CHOICES shelter sites.

 - We continue to welcome volunteers to the LSS Food Pantries’ Champion site to assist with the critical work of providing needed food to the community.
 To minimize the risk at the site, we have reduced the number of volunteers, are sanitizing high-touch surfaces regularly and have moved to outdoor distributions.
 If you are able to volunteer, please click here to view and sign up for available shifts.